ans-group/terraform-provider-ecloud/docs/resources/ecloud_instance.md

 - `ssh_keypair_ids`: IDs of instance ssh keypairs
 - `host_group_id`: ID of host group
 - `volume_group_id`: ID of the volumegroup attached to the instance.
+- `host_group_id`: ID of the host group the instance runs on, if defined.
+- `resource_tier_id`: ID of the public resource tier the instance runs on.